-An internship at Cascade Policy Institute may include the following opportunities:
+An internship at Cascade Policy Institute will include the following opportunities:

-- Travel with Cascade staff on field trips to Salem and around the Portland metro area.
+• Travel with Cascade staff to public meetings and/or hearings in Salem or around the Portland metro area.
+Interns may have the opportunity to present testimony.

-- Work with a staff mentor to develop research and analytical skills.
+• Work with a staff mentor to develop research, analytical, and professional skills.

-- Enjoy social activities with Cascade staff and fellow interns.
+• Enjoy social activities with Cascade’s staff, board, and fellow interns.

 Students interested in an internship at Cascade Policy Institute are strongly encouraged to apply through the Koch Internship Program.